Blog

 • Demand-Supply Imbalance: Despite a marginal increase in natural rubber production, growing demand, particularly from the tire industry, has outpaced supply, driving prices upward.

-This shortage is starkly reflected in the price of RSS 3 sheet rubber, a benchmark variety, which has surged by nearly 50% since January 2024, reaching an astonishing ₹225 per kg.
-The impact is felt across various segments of the rubber market, with the price of RSS 4 rubber, commonly used in the auto industry, also witnessing a significant jump of 16% this year, reaching ₹180 per kg
+The shortage is evident in the price of RSS 3 sheet rubber, a benchmark variety, which has risen nearly 50% since January 2024, reaching ₹225 per kg.
+RSS 4 rubber, commonly used in the auto industry, has also seen a 16% jump, reaching ₹180 per kg.

-Analysts foresee further increases, with projections indicating a potential rise to ₹200 per kg in the coming months.
-This surge poses a significant challenge for Indian tire companies, which account for approximately 70% of the country's natural rubber consumption.
+Analysts predict further increases, with prices potentially reaching ₹200 per kg in the coming months.
+This surge directly impacts Indian tyre manufacturers, who consume nearly 70% of the country’s natural rubber.

-• Indian rubber prices have consistently exceeded international market prices for over a decade, despite a 2% increase in natural rubber production in the last year.
+• Indian rubber prices have consistently been higher than international prices for over a decade, despite a 2% production increase last year.

-Rising natural rubber prices will directly impact tire manufacturers' production costs, potentially squeezing their profit margins.
-Analysts at Kotak Securities warn that these companies may face pressure in the coming quarter, with concerns about profit margin moderation.
+Higher rubber prices will significantly increase tyre production costs, potentially squeezing profit margins.
+Analysts at Kotak Securities warn that tyre manufacturers may experience financial pressure in the coming quarter, with potential profit margin moderation.
+Conducting a Freight Audit can help manufacturers uncover cost-saving opportunities and improve logistics efficiency.

-J.K.
-Tires, a major industry player, acknowledges the impact on costs and the potential need to pass it on to consumers through price hikes.
-However, this strategy could be difficult to implement in segments like truck-bus tires, where demand is already slowing at 5%.
+• J.K.
+Tyres acknowledges rising costs and the possibility of price hikes.
+However, this strategy faces hurdles in segments like truck-bus tyres, where demand growth is slowing (5%).

-Additionally, Nomura India's latest note on the tire sector highlights a second round of cuts in tire prices, with leading tire players like Apollo Tyres and JK Tyre implementing price reductions of 1.5-2% on select high-selling SKUs of TBR tires, in response to the escalating NR prices.
+• Nomura India’s recent report highlights a second round of tyre price cuts, with Apollo Tyres and JK Tyre reducing prices by 1.5-2% on select high-selling TBR tyres to counter rising NR costs.

 In the near term, the outlook for the natural rubber (NR) market remains uncertain, with experts predicting a continuation of the global shortage in the coming months.
 Projections suggest a potential deficit of one million tonnes between March and May, underscoring the severity of the supply constraints.